 What is Vegan Japchae?

-What makes this Vegan Japchae recipe special?
+Why you'll love this Vegan Japchae recipe

 - Japchae noodles: also known as glass noodles, or Dangmyeon noodles.